CS123, Intro to AI

 Fei-Fei Li is a, Chinese-American computer scientist is known as the "godmother of artificial intelligence"

-In 2009 she and her team created ImageNet, a large-scale dataset that has been instrumental in advancing computer vision and deep learning neural networks.
+In 2009 she and her team created ImageNet, a large-scale dataset of over 14 million images that has been instrumental in advancing computer vision and deep learning neural networks.
 She is also a strong advocate for diversity and ethical considerations in AI, and in 2017 she co-founded AI4ALL, an organization dedicated to increasing diversity and inclusion in AI.

 CNNs were pioneered by Yann LeCun in the late 1980s and early 1990s.
 He developed the LeNet-5 architecture, which was designed to recognize handwritten digits.
 This work laid the foundation for modern deep learning and computer vision applications.
 Yann LeCun and Geoffrey Hinton are often referred to as “godfathers of AI”.